retaildevcrews/capi-in-codespaces/docs/2-add-nodepool.md

-# Add Node Pools to an AKS Cluster
+# Add a NodePool to an AKS Cluster

 Diffrent application workloads need different compute resources.
 With the benefit of Kubernetes, you can have multiple node pools, each containing different types of instances/machines.